MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 >
 > The connector uses the following access control hierarchy:
 >
-> 1. **Issue Security Level (Highest Priority)**
+> 1. Issue security level (highest priority)
->    If an issue has an **Issue Security Level** configured, access is restricted to users, groups, or roles explicitly associated with that level.
+>    If an issue has an **Issue security level** configured, access is restricted to users, groups, or roles explicitly associated with that level.
 In this case, **Issue Security Level overrides all other permission settings**.
 Users not included in the security level definition are **denied** access, regardless of their project-level permissions.
 >
-> 2. **Fallback to Project-Level Permissions**
+> 2. Fallback to project-level permissions
 > If no Issue Security Level is set, access is determined by the **Project’s Permission Scheme**.
 Specifically, the user must be granted the **Browse Projects** permission for the corresponding project.
 The connector currently supports resolving the following types of `Browse Projects` permission assignments: **Project Roles**,  **Groups**, **Current Assignee**, **Reporter**, **Project Lead** and **Single Users**.
 But if the `Browse Projects` permission is configured using other types (e.g., Application access, public, Any logged in user, Group custom field value, User custom field value and Service Project Customer-Poratal Access), the connector **cannot evaluate those settings**.
 In such cases, access to the issue will be **denied** to ensure data security.

 If you choose Only people with access to this data source, you need to further choose whether your Jira Data Center has Microsoft Entra ID provisioned users or non-AAD users.